garcias/sheets-functions/README.md

 - `MELT`.
 Unpivot selected columns of a wide table, creating a "tall and thin" version with the same data.
 - `CROSSJOIN`.
 Cartesian product of two tables.
 - `QBN`.
 Like QUERY, but you refer to each column by its heading instead of "A", "B", etc. Developed by Stack Exchange user [carecki](https://webapps.stackexchange.com/questions/57540/can-i-use-column-headers-in-a-query/167714#167714).
+- `TEMPLATE`.
+Substitute placeholders in a string, similar to template literal in JS or f-string in Python.

 ## Document Named Functions in a consistent way